-The E-LAB is an Electronics workspace from the Department of Industrial Design, located in the Laplace building (LG 0.60) on the TU/e campus.
+The E-LAB is an Electronics workspace from the Department of Industrial Design, located in the Atlas building (ATL 2.201) on the TU/e campus.

 The E-lab is meant for education; it facilitates students who want to build electronic circuits, and provides the first level of electronics support for bachelor students.
 The E-lab is also used for some courses and workshops on electronics.
 The E-lab has 14 working places, which can be used by Industrial Design students without prior reservation.
 Each working place is equipped with measuring equipment like an oscilloscope, function generator, 2 power supplies, multi-meter, and a soldering iron with fume extraction.